There are many ways for Dartmouth students to become involved with the museum!

 HELP GROW THE COLLECTION

 Through Museum Collecting 101, a non-curricular course offered during either winter or spring terms, Dartmouth students from all backgrounds and majors take part in an exciting and important aspect of the museum: acquisitions.

 The Center for Object Study is a place where Dartmouth students can come to study original works of art.
-If you are a Dartmouth student interested in making an appointment outside of a Dartmouth class, please contact Amelia Kahl, associate curator of academic programming.
+If you are a Dartmouth student interested in making an appointment outside of a Dartmouth class, please contact Beth Mattison, associate curator of academic programming.